MICHELE O’MARA, LCSW,

 Tell me who you are as a therapist?

 The client-therapist relationship requires a meaningful connection between both parties, one that is rooted in something that feels authentic and real.
-When you participate in therapy or coaching with me, you can expect to feel like you are sitting with a real, engaged, and connected person who is concerned about what you have to share.
+When you participate in therapy or coaching with me, you can expect to feel like you are sitting with a real, engaged, and

 I am a resource.
 I am information, acceptance, understanding, a gentle nudge, one who encourages, and one who validates.
 I am a coach (without a whistle), a source of accountability.
 I am a guide.
 I am someone to challenge you, stimulate new thinking, and encourage deeper awareness and insight.
-I am an educator, someone who gives homework and other growth-oriented assignments, offers levity and humor.
+I am an educator, someone who gives homework and other growth-oriented assignments offer levity and humor.
 I am someone who keeps it real.

 My hope is to assist you in making your life as true to who you are, and how you wish to be in this world, as possible, so that you may experience the very best version of who you are, and love yourself for it!